Regina Fernandes: Debut on the Konkani stage

 Fernandes made her debut at the age of 24 in the theatro called Batcara (The Landlord), assuming the female role of Roza Maria Luiza Vaz, the wife of Batcara de Panzari.
 Her performance in this production captured the audience's attention, offering them a unique and immersive experience that had not been witnessed since the inception of Konkani tiatr in 1892.
 Fernandes's presence on stage brought a heightened sense of realism and added an element of glamour to the performances.
 Her historic achievement as the first female presence in tiatr paved the way for future generations, serving as an inspiring example for aspiring actresses.
-It is important to note that Fernandes was only able to pursue her acting career due to her marriage to Pai Tiatrist, who wrote and directed the theatro Batcara.
+Fernandes was only able to pursue her acting career due to her marriage to Pai Tiatrist, who wrote and directed the theatro Batcara.

 Konkani theatre holds a significant place in the history of Indian theatre, particularly due to its early inclusion of female performers on stage.
 This development occurred approximately twenty-seven years before actresses were seen in Marathi, Gujarati, and Bengali plays.
 A milestone in the Konkani theatre occurred on 22 November 1904, at the Gaiety Theatre in Bombay (Bori Bunder), during the inaugural performance of the Goan Union Dramatic Club.
 It was on this occasion that Fernandes became the first actress to grace the Konkani stage, delivering a performance in the play Batcara (The Landlord).
 This event was not only a source of pride for Goan women but also a significant turning point in the history of Goan tiatr, the Konkani theatre tradition.
 Fernandes' sister, Carmelina Fernandes, also made her debut on the same tiatr stage, further enriching the theatrical landscape.
 Mazarello has highlighted the nature of this achievement, as the idea of women acting in Konkani theatre was previously unfathomable.